drjackyl/DJiRDataQueries/README.md

 # DJiRDataQueries

 DrJackyl's Swift Package for queries on iRacing-Data provides processing and queries for data of [iRacing](https://www.iracing.com).
-Its scope is to make the data more usable.
+Its scope is to make the data more usable, but requires Apple's Foundation to be used.

 ## Supported Data